ziqlu0722/Machine-Learning/Notes/GDA.md

 Below is a cited paragraph from [source link](https://towardsdatascience.com/gaussian-discriminant-analysis-an-example-of-generative-learning-algorithms-2e336ba7aa5c) talkes about the difference between discriminative and generative algorithms

 >Generative Learning Algorithms:
->In Linear Regression and Logistic Regression both we modelled conditional distribution of y given x -  P(y|x)
+>In Linear Regression and Logistic Regression both we modelled conditional distribution of y given x

 >Algorithms that model p(y|x) directly from the training set are called **discriminative algorithms.